PyEED/.github/profile/README.md

 ### Unsure where to begin?

 Have a look at the [PyEED datamodel](https://github.com/PyEED/pyeed/blob/main/specifications/model.md).
 This data model roots the base for transforming bioinfarmatical workflows from file-centered to datamodel-centered.
-Alternatively, take a look at the datamodel as a [UML diagram](https://github.com/PyEED/pyeed/blob/main/pyEED/schemes/pyeed_schema.md)
+Alternatively, check out the corresponding [UML diagram](https://github.com/PyEED/pyeed/blob/main/pyEED/schemes/pyeed_schema.md)

 ## 🛠️ List of Tools